Python’s svy vs R’s survey: Identical Results Across 18 Estimators

 Footnotes

-1. All numerical comparisons were conducted using identical survey designs and variance estimators.↩︎
+1. All numerical comparisons use identical survey designs and variance estimators in both packages.↩︎

 2. U.S. Census Bureau.
 (2023).
 American Community Survey 1-Year Public Use Microdata Sample [Data set].
 Retrieved from https://www.census.gov/programs-surveys/acs/microdata.html↩︎